mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 # RWD - Week One

 ## Developing content for your portfolio

-We need you to start creating content for the 'responsive' portfolio web site you are about to develop over the coming weeks for assignment two.
+During the Spring Term you will be developing a 'responsive' portfolio web site for assignment two.
+The content for this site will be developed and assessed under the Digital Asset Creation unit.
+The quality of any website is reflective on the owner.
+You are not only being judged on your coding, design, accessibility and usability (Web Page Development) but also on the quality of the text and media (Digital Asset Creation).

 [Heidi Cohen](https://twitter.com/heidicohen) describes content as: